Xbox Series X Could Gain Significant Image Quality Edge Over PS5 With AMD FSR 4.1

 Why it matters: Sony cutting corners in PS5 production hasn’t hurt them yet, but with the introduction of FSR 4.1 to Xbox next year, it could finally bite them in the back.

-According to analysis from Moore’s Law Is Dead, the Xbox Series X will be able to run a higher quality version of AMD FSR 4.1, giving it a significant boost in performance over the PS5.
+According to analysis from Moore’s Law Is Dead, the Xbox Series X will be able to run a higher quality version of AMD FSR 4.1, giving it a significant boost in performance and image quality over the PS5.

-The analyst explained that Series X has double the INT8 performance compared to the PS5, boasting 48.6 TOPS versus the Sony hardware’s 20.6 TOPS.
-Furthermore, Xbox Series X has an APU that lies in the RDNA 3.5 ballpark, meaning that the console will get a boost similar to what PS5 Pro players experienced once it supports FSR 4.1.
+The analyst explained that Series X delivers twice the INT8 performance of the PS5, with 48.6 TOPS versus the Sony hardware’s 20.6 TOPS.
+Furthermore, Xbox Series X has an APU that sits in the high-end RDNA 3.5 ballparkmeaning the console will deliver image quality and performance players only see when they upgrade to PS5 Pro.

 FSR 4 on RDNA 2

-According to the analyst, developers have also reported that the Xbox Series X has modern FSR plugins like FSR 3, while the PS5 is stuck on FSR 2.2 due to Sony’s focus on the PSSR upscaling suite.
+According to the analyst, developers have also reported that the Xbox Series X currently has modern FSR plugins like FSR 3, which are software tools that allow easy integration of the upscaler’s frame generation technology.
+On the other hand, PS5 is stuck on FSR 2.2 due to Sony’s focus on the PSSR upscaling suite, making the implementation of FSR 4.1 a bit harder.

-Of course, none of this means the PS5 is too weak to run FSR 4.1, as Moore’s Law is Dead explained that hacked versions of the much weaker Steam Deck have been able to run the upscaling suite and get a performance boost.
-However, the improvement is much smaller compared to an RDNA 2 GPU, hence giving the Xbox Series X a big advantage over the PS5.
+Of course, none of this means the PS5 is too weak to run FSR 4.1, as Moore’s Law is Dead explained that hacked versions of the weaker Steam Deck have run the upscaling suite and achieved a performance boost.
+However, the improvement is much smaller than that of an RDNA 2 GPU, giving the Xbox Series X a noticeable advantage over the PS5.

 Do you think current-generation consoles will benefit from FSR 4.1?
 Tell us in the comments below or head to the Tech4Gamers forum for discussion.